orion-cirb/Astro_Dots/README.md

 * For each ROI provided:
   * Open dialog box allowing the user to select the proper astrocyte nucleus
   * Dilate the corresponding nucleus to get the astrocyte soma
-  * Fill corresponding soma in black in astrocytes mask to get astrocytes processes only
+  * Fill the obtained soma in black in astrocyte mask to get the mask of astrocyte processes only
   * Compute RNA dots volume and background-corrected intensity in each compartment: astrocyte nucleus / astrocyte processes / outside astrocyte

 ### Dependencies